PyChina/weekly/content/Issue/issue-397.md

 - [Python Descriptors: 简介](https://pycoders.com/link/2995/web)
     + REAL PYTHON

-Learn what Python descriptors are and how they’re used in Python’s internals.
-You’ll learn about the descriptor protocol and how the lookup chain works when you access an attribute.
-You’ll also see a few practical examples where Python descriptors can come in handy.
+Learn what Python descriptors are and how they're used in Python's internals.
+You'll learn about the descriptor protocol and how the lookup chain works when you access an attribute.
+You'll also see a few practical examples where Python descriptors can come in handy.

 (`是也乎:`